mckinsey/vizro/vizro-core/changelog.d/20240112_163629_nadija_ratkusic_graca_enable_collapsible_panel.md

 ### Added

-- Implemented the functionality allowing users to collapse or expand the side panel with a button click. ([#225](https://github.com/mckinsey/vizro/pull/225))
+- Enable the side panel to collapse/expand via a button that is present by default. ([#225](https://github.com/mckinsey/vizro/pull/225))

 <!--
 ### Changed